Travel to Ireland: The Best Places to Visit in the Emerald Isle

 2. Hearty meals and strong drinks

-Ireland is well known for its rich, dark stouts (Guinness immediately comes to mind, but it’s not far from the only contender) as well as its smooth whiskies.
-What is less well known is that Ireland has a varied and surprising cuisine, ranging from the plucked-from-the-ocean oysters with just a zingy dash of citrus to the typical full Irish breakfast with baked beans, black pudding, and thick soda bread thickly spread with creamy Irish butter.
+Ireland is well known for its rich, dark stouts (Guinness immediately comes to mind, but it’s far from the only contender) as well as its smooth whiskies.
+What is less well known is that Ireland has a varied and surprising cuisine, ranging from plucked-from-the-ocean oysters with just a zingy dash of citrus to the typical full Irish breakfast with baked beans, black pudding, and thick soda bread thickly spread with creamy Irish butter.
 Stop in the small inland towns to try local beers and enjoy a filling pub lunch, or meander up the coast to dig into fresh seafood beachside.

 3. The royal treatment

 Castles abound in Ireland, from the crumbling, moss-covered ruins of Ballycarbey Castle in Kerry to the well-preserved and well-known Blarney Castle.
-These castles are the perfect day trip, especially for kids, and give insight into Ireland’s storied history and the settlements that sprang up over the years.
+These castles are perfect for day trips, especially for kids, and give insight into Ireland’s storied history and the settlements that sprang up over the years.
 However, for a truly unique experience, we recommend you not just visit a castle, but spend the night in one.
 A number of castles in Ireland have remained intact or have been restored to their former glory, and the insides have been renovated to give visitors a sense of how the rooms may have looked in times past.
 Stay overnight and see what it’s like to sleep like a king.

 4. Cobbled streets in small towns

 Dublin attracts crowds with its busy streets packed to the gills with pubs, restaurants, and cafes, but the small towns and villages of the Emerald Isle deserve just as much attention, if not more.
-Spend a couple days seaside in Kinsale, a town in County Cork best known for its colorful buildings and super fresh seafood.
-Watch surfers ride the waves outside of Lahinch, in County Clare, before heading out for an evening of bar-hopping.
+Spend a couple days seaside in Kinsale, a town in County Cork best known for its colorful buildings and super-fresh seafood.
+Watch surfers ride the waves outside of Lahinch in County Clare before heading out for an evening of bar-hopping.
 Feel transported back in time as you admire the thatched cottages of Adare in County Limerick.
 The small towns of Ireland are many and each has its own special flavor—they are not to be missed.

 5. Long hikes over rolling hills